saade/filament-extra/README.md

 ```

 ### trait HasParentResource
 This trait will handle nested resources for you.
+[Read the blog post](https://laraveldaily.com/post/filament-nested-resources-courses-lessons) if you want to know more.
+This code was partially taken from [LaravelDaily/filament-nested-resources](https://github.com/LaravelDaily/filament-nested-resources) and contributed back to the community.

 1. Add the `$parentResource` property to your child resource.
 ```php